regine/meltmodel/README.md

 These instructions should work regardless of your platform

-* Open a terminal window, we will use ```gem```, to install Jekyll and Redcarpet
+* Open a terminal window, we will use ```gem```, to install Jekyll and Redcarpet.
+Again, it's possible that you may need to add ```sudo``` to the beginning of these commands to install the packages.
 * Type:

         $ gem install jekyll
         $ gem install redcarpet

 * And that's it!
-Again, it's possible that you may need to add ```sudo``` to the beginning of these commands to install the packages.
+It's not uncommon that your packages will be installed successfully, but an error installing the documentation will be displayed, this is usually fine;
+unless gem exits early, citing an installation error, your installation should be fine.

 Editing the Site
 ----------------